Peergos/Peergos/README.md

 ```shell
 sudo apt-get install ant-optional
 ```
-Running tests will install the correct version of IPFS automatically, run the daemon, and terminate it afterwards.
+Running tests will install and configure the correct version of IPFS automatically, run the daemon, and terminate it afterwards.
 ```shell
 ant test
 ```